codinglawyer/codinglawyer.io/posts/03-i-stopped-being-a-lawyer/index.md

 ## Getting advanced

-Although I was able to develop my own applications, they were built in [vanilla (generic) JavaScript](https://snipcart.com/blog/learn-vanilla-javascript-before-using-js-frameworks) or a basic framework (jQuery).
+Although I was able to develop my own applications, they were built in *[vanilla (generic) JavaScript](https://snipcart.com/blog/learn-vanilla-javascript-before-using-js-frameworks)* or a basic framework (jQuery).
 I was still at the beginning of my programming journey, and I clearly needed to broaden my JavaScript knowledge to keep moving forward.

-My gateway to this realm was [JavaScript: Understanding the Weird Parts](https://www.udemy.com/understand-javascript/).
+My gateway to this realm was *[JavaScript: Understanding the Weird Parts](https://www.udemy.com/understand-javascript/)*.
 There, I learned what happens under the hood.
 The course helped me uncover advanced concepts such as prototypal inheritance, functional programming, and scope chains.
 I also read Kyle Simpson’s *[You Don’t Know JavaScript](https://github.com/getify/You-Dont-Know-JS)* book series.
 It taught me everything from closures and prototypes to asynchronicity, the backbone of JavaScript development.

 Thanks to these resources (really, thanks so much!), I was able to understand more sophisticated technologies such as a React library.